Machine classification for probe based quantum thermometry

-In this letter we show how machine classification algorithms can be used to provide precise temperature estimation, in a highly flexible and experimentally friendly way.
-The scenario we consider is the standard probe-based thermometry of Fig.~\ref{fig:diagram}.
+In this letter we show how machine classification algorithms can be used to provide precise temperature estimation, in a flexible and experimentally friendly way.
+The scenario we consider is shown in Fig.~\ref{fig:diagram}.
 The temperature $T$ of a system S is measured by first sending a probe P to interact with it, and then measuring the probe.
 This yields some data $D$, from which we want to construct a reliable estimator $\hat{T}(D)$.
-Classification accomplishes this by dividing the temperature into bins, and then training the algorithm with a certain training set $(D_i,T_i)$.
-This can be obtained from, e.g., computer simulations or another experiment.
+Classification accomplishes this by training an algorithm in advance, with a set of points $(D_i,T_i)$.
+This can be obtained from, e.g., computer simulations or a calibration experiment.
 The result is a predictor function, $\hat{T}(D)$, which can be used to estimate the temperature given any real observation $D$.
-Classification is model independent, and hence highly flexible.
+Classification is a non-parametric technique, and hence is model independent, making it extremely flexible.
 It accepts any kind of probe observable, and any kind of S-P interaction strategy.
-Moreover, increasingly better predictions can be obtained by combining multiple observations.
-This could mean, for instance, data from different S-P interaction times, or from distinct probe observables.

-Machine learning has recently seen an explosion of new applications in physics~\cite{DasSarma2019,Carleo2019}.
-In the quantum setting, it has been used to predict quantum phase transitions~\cite{Carrasquilla2017,Rem2019,Canabarro2019} and other phases of matter~\cite{Venderley2018}.
-It was also used to learn about about open quantum dynamics~\cite{Vicentini2019,Hartmann2019,Flurin2020,Mazza2021}, non-Markovianity~\cite{Martina2021,Fanchini2021} and even the arrow of time~\cite{Seif2021}.
-In quantum control, machine learning found uses in the design of complex unitary gates~\cite{Innocenti2020}, and for engineering Floquet states~\cite{Bukov2018}.
-Moreover, within the realm of parameter estimation and quantum metrology, it has been used to implement a variety of adaptive schemes, in different scenarios~\cite{Hentschel2010,*Hentschel2011,Lovett2013,Xu2019b,Schuff2020,Spagnolo2019}.
+Moreover, it is also guaranteed to be asymptotically converge to the true temperature provided the number of training features increased~\cite{Samworth2012,Cabannes2021,Duda2000}.